rock-solid/wordpress-pwacommerce/README.md

 Some of the key features of progressive web apps are:

-- Apps load nearly instantly and are reliable, no matter what kind of network connection your user is on.

 - **Add to Homescreen**.
 Readers can add the mobile web application to their homescreen and run it in full-screen mode, making it easy to launch and return to your app.

 - Smooth animations, scrolling and navigations keep the experience silky smooth.